How to Choose the Right Wheelchair Cushion

 August 10, 2018

-Wheelchairs were indispensable to an estimated 3.6 million Americans in 2010 who relied on the devices for mobility and independence.
-Still, wheelchairs are not without their shortcomings.
-Sitting for long periods of time can be uncomfortable and prohibit proper blood circulation needed to support a healthy body.
-Sitting also applies constant pressure to areas that can cause skin shearing, skin breakdown, and other injuries.
-The Society of Actuaries reports that pressure injuries alone cost an average of $10,700 per case, or between $9.1 billion and $11.6 billion in total each year.1
+An estimated 2.7 million Americans rely on wheelchairs for mobility and independence.1 However, long periods of sitting can cause discomfort, pain, and poor blood circulation.
+Without appropriate support, pressure, friction, and shear from sitting can lead to dangerous and costly skin breakdown and pressure injuries.
+The Society of Actuaries reports that pressure injuries alone cost an average of $10,700 per case, or between $9.1 billion and $11.6 billion in total each year.2

 There is no perfect cushion, only the right cushion for your resident.
-When evaluating the individual profile consider the following:
+When evaluating your resident’s profile, consider the following needs:

 - Postural Support: Determine the level of support your resident requires for proper positioning and alignment and if there is muscle atrophy.